right

 Support teams

-Support teams reduce repetitive tickets and focus on complex incidents instead of basic WMS how-to questions.
+Support teams reduce repetitive configuration tickets and focus on high-value investigations into WMS performance and integrations.

-• Deflect common issues by routing known intents to Brainfish agents first for instant, step-by-step answers.
+• Deflect common issues by routing intents about pick strategies, labels, and inventory counts to Brainfish agents first.

 Product teams

-Product teams see where users misconfigure Warehouse Management features and improve workflows, defaults, and in-product guidance.
+Product teams see where users struggle in Warehouse Management workflows and can improve interface design, automations, and messaging.

-• Connect roadmap priorities to real demand using insights from product-focused analytics.
+• Connect roadmap priorities to real support demand using insights from product-focused analytics.

 Customer success

-Customer Success teams spend more time on optimization and expansion instead of repeating setup instructions for each warehouse.
+Customer Success teams spend more time optimizing warehouse performance instead of repeating how-to answers for each site.

 How is this better than a static help center?

-The Brainfish program delivers contextual, measurable, always-fresh guidance instead of disconnected static help pages.
+The Brainfish program delivers contextual, measurable, and always-fresh Warehouse Management guidance instead of static, isolated help pages.

 Static-only limits

-• Users must leave the WMS screen to search and guess which long article fits their workflow.
+• Users must leave their WMS or handheld screen to search and guess which article applies.

-• Updates rely on manual edits, so process changes and screenshots quickly fall out of date.
+• Updates rely on manual edits, so workflows and screenshots quickly fall out of date after process changes.

 Brainfish program advantages

-• Answers appear in-product based on page, role, warehouse, and customer context for each user.
+• Answers appear in-product based on page, role, facility, and account context for every warehouse user.

-• Docs sync from your source systems, keeping SOPs and procedures aligned with WMS and carrier changes.
+• Docs sync from source systems, keeping SOPs and playbooks aligned with new layouts, SKUs, and automation.

-• Analytics reveal resolved intents, failed searches, and gaps so Product and CX can improve experiences.
+• Analytics reveal resolved intents, failed searches, and content gaps so teams improve both product and operations.

 When is an AI knowledge base program most valuable?

-The program is most valuable when Warehouse Management operations scale quickly and change often.
+The program is most valuable when Warehouse Management operations face rapid change, high volume, or complex multi-site requirements.

-• Frequent changes to customer SLAs, carrier rules, inventory policies, or automation workflows in Warehouse Management.
+• Frequent changes to warehouse layouts, slotting strategies, carrier policies, or automation workflows.

-• Complex, multi-step onboarding journeys that span operators, supervisors, planners, and IT partners.
+• Complex, regulated, or multi-step journeys that span inbound, storage, value-added services, and outbound shipping.

-• Multi-region or multi-language warehouse networks that require consistent localized guidance for each site.
+• Multi-region or multi-language Warehouse Management networks that require localized yet consistent guidance.

 How do I set up the program?